stephank/orona/README.md

 Though the GNU GPL version 2 is a fine license either way.
 You can find a copy of the license in the COPYING file.

+Some files, or parts of files, are subject to other licenses, where indicated in the files themselves.
+A short overview of those parts follows.

+Parts of the 'Cakefile' are based on:

+ * [CoffeeScript] 'command.coffee', © 2010 Jeremy Ashkenas, MIT-licensed.
+ * [Yabble] 'yabbler.js', © 2010 James Brantly, MIT-licensed.

+The source file 'src/server/websocket.coffee' is a modification/rewrite based on:

+ * [Socket.IO], © 2010 LearnBoost, MIT-licensed.

+The source file 'public/brequire.js' is a modification based on:

+ * [Brequire], © 2010 Jonah Fox.

-All the graphic and sound files are copyright 1993 Stuart Cheshire.
+All the graphic and sound files are from:

+ * [Bolo], © 1993 Stuart Cheshire.

  [Bolo]: http://www.lgm.com/bolo/
  [WinBolo]: http://www.winbolo.com/